selveszero/530_final_project/README.md

 # Evaluation and Output

-To obtain the output shown in output.md, follow the instructions in Main.ipynb for evaluation.
+To obtain the results in output.md, follow the instructions in Main.ipynb for evaluation.